 What is video completion rate?

-Video completion rate is the percentage of people who began watching your video ad that actually completed and watched the entire video ad.
+Video Completion Rate is the percentage of people who began watching your video ad that actually completed and watched the entire video ad.

 However this metric is presented to you, the point is to understand how many people are becoming fully engaged in your video ads.
 The higher this percentage is, the better.